Princess Eugenie: Marriage and family

-Buckingham Palace announced the engagement of Eugenie and Jack Brooksbank on 22 January 2018.
-The couple had been dating for seven years, and were introduced by friends in a ski break in Verbier, Switzerland, where Brooksbank was working.
-They were engaged on vacation in Nicaragua.
-In April 2018, the couple moved from St James's Palace and took up residence in Ivy Cottage at Kensington Palace.
+Buckingham Palace announced Eugenie and Jack Brooksbank's engagement on 22 January 2018.
+The couple had been dating for seven years, having been introduced by friends during a ski break in Verbier, Switzerland, where Brooksbank was working.
+They became engaged while on holiday in Nicaragua.
+In April 2018, they moved from St James's Palace and took up residence in Ivy Cottage at Kensington Palace.
 The wedding took place at St George's Chapel, Windsor Castle, on 12 October 2018.
-The wedding dress was designed by the British fashion designer Peter Pilotto and Belgian Christopher de Vos of British-based label Peter Pilotto, and was designed to display her surgical scar.
-Eugenie chose to show her scar to honour those that helped her, and to inspire others with the condition of scoliosis.
+Eugenie's wedding dress was designed by the British fashion designer Peter Pilotto and the Belgian Christopher de Vos of the British-based label Peter Pilotto, and was created to display the surgical scar on her back.
+She chose to reveal the scar to honour those who had supported her, and to inspire others living with scoliosis.
+For the evening reception, she wore a pair of diamond ear brooches that had been commissioned for Queen Adelaide by her husband, King William IV.

-The Brooksbanks have two sons.
-The first, August Philip Hawke Brooksbank, was born on 9 February 2021 at the Portland Hospital in London, born by caesarean section due to his mother's childhood scoliosis operation.
-At birth, he was eleventh in line to the throne and is now thirteenth.
-He is named after his great-grandfather Prince Philip, Duke of Edinburgh, and two of his five-times great-grandfathers: Reverend Edward Hawke Brooksbank, and Prince Albert, whose given names included "Augustus".
-August was christened at the Royal Chapel of All Saints, Windsor Park, on 21 November 2021, alongside his second cousin, Lucas Tindall.
-Eugenie gave birth to a second son, Ernest George Ronnie Brooksbank, on 30 May 2023.
-He is named after his great-great-great-grandfather George V, whose third given name was Ernest, his grandfather George Brooksbank and his great-grandfather Major Ronald Ferguson.
-Ernest was born thirteenth in line to the throne and is now fourteenth.
+Eugenie and Brooksbank's first child, August Philip Hawke Brooksbank, was born on 9 February 2021 at the Portland Hospital in London and was delivered by caesarean section due to his mother's childhood scoliosis operation.
+At birth, he was 11th in line to the throne and is now 13th.
+He is named after his maternal 5x great-grandfather Prince Albert of Saxe-Coburg and Gotha, his maternal great-grandfather Prince Philip, Duke of Edinburgh, and his paternal 5x great-grandfather the Reverend Edward Hawke Brooksbank.
+August was christened at the Royal Chapel of All Saints, Windsor Great Park, on 21 November 2021, in a joint ceremony with his second cousin Lucas Tindall.

+Their second child, Ernest George Ronnie Brooksbank, was born on 30 May 2023.
+At birth, he was 13th in line to the throne and is now 14th.
+He is named after his maternal 3x great-grandfather George V, his paternal grandfather, George Brooksbank, and his maternal great-grandfather, Ronald Ferguson.

+Their third child, Adelaide Elizabeth Annina Brooksbank, was born on 3 August 2026 at a hospital in Lisbon, Portugal.
+She is 15th in line to the throne.
+Her first name is thought to reflect Queen Adelaide and Maria Adelaide of Portugal.
+Her middle name honours her great‑grandmother Queen Elizabeth II.

-From November 2020 to May 2022, the couple's main residence was Frogmore Cottage, which was leased to Eugenie's cousin Prince Harry.
-In May 2022, it was reported they had moved to Portugal, where Brooksbank works for Michael Meldman, and that they would once again stay at Ivy Cottage while in the UK.
+From November 2020 to May 2022, the couple's main residence was Frogmore Cottage, which had been leased to Eugenie's cousin Prince Harry.
+In May 2022, it was reported that they had moved to Portugal, where Brooksbank works for Michael Meldman, and that they would again stay at Ivy Cottage while in the UK.
+According to a report by the National Audit Office in June 2026, Eugenie has not personally paid rent on any royal properties she has lived in.